kubecost/docs/availability-tiers.md

 Tier | Priority | Default
 --------- | ----------- | -------
 `Highly Available` or `Critical` | 0 | If true, recommendations and health scores heavily prioritize availability.
 This is the default tier if none is supplied.
-`Production` | 1 | Intended for production jobs that are not necessarily mission critic `Staging` or `Dev` | 2 | Meant for experimental or development resources.
-Here redundancy or available is not a priority.
+`Production` | 1 | Intended for production jobs that are not necessarily mission critical.
+`Staging` or `Dev` | 2 | Meant for experimental or development resources.
+Redundancy or availability is not a high priority.

 Have questions or feedback?
 Contact us at <team@kubecost.com>.